ICESAT-2HackWeek/learning-resources/docs/logistics/schedule.md

 ## Friday June 12

-### 9:00 to 11:00 AM PDT: overview of python / numpy / pandas / matplotlib / geospatial data processing
+### 9:00 to 11:00 AM: overview of python / numpy / pandas / matplotlib / geospatial data processing

+*Lead Instructor: David Shean*

 * core Python tools we will be using throughout the Hackweek
 * simple examples using data from the GLAS instrument

-### 11:30 to 12:30 PM PDT: Introduction to ICESat-2 Sea Ice and Land Ice Products and Data Access
+### 11:30 to 12:30 PM: Introduction to ICESat-2 Sea Ice and Land Ice Products and Data Access

-* Sea ice products: overview of products, algorithms, and parameters for sea ice investigations
+* Sea ice products: overview of products, algorithms, and parameters for sea ice investigations (*Lead Instructor: Ellen Buckley*)
-* Land ice products: overview of products, algorithms, and parameters for land ice investigations
+* Land ice products: overview of products, algorithms, and parameters for land ice investigations (*Lead Instructor: Ben Smith*)
-* ICEsat-2 data access: basic data explore and visualization in OpenAltimetry
+* ICEsat-2 data access: basic data explore and visualization in OpenAltimetry (*Lead Instructors: Jessica Scheick and Amy Steiker*)

-### 1:00 to 2:00 PM PDT: Introduction to Projects
+### 1:00 to 2:00 PM: Introduction to Projects

+*Lead Instructor: Axel Schweiger*

 * expectations and how to hack
 * how will we break up into project groups on Monday